Tokyo's mass transit system is baffling at first. Please refer to the following helpful tips for using public transportation in Tokyo.

 Insert your ticket at the ticket gates.
-The ticket will come out the other end of the gate.
-You should be sure to take it back again
+The ticket will come out a slot at the other end of the gate.
+Make sure to collect it

 as you proceed through the gate.
 You need your ticket again to exit at your destination.
 When you reach your destination,

-you again insert the ticket into the gate, but you will not receive the ticket back.
+insert the ticket again into the slot in the gate, but you will not receive the ticket back.

 there is a slot beside the coin box where you can get change for 1,000 yen.
 The drivers help you if you can not figure it out.

 When you want to get off the bus, push the purple buzzer closest to you (unless it is already lit) and exit from the center of the bus.

 Passengers are expected to enter and exit taxis from the back passenger-side door.